2020 Best 5 Paint Colors To Sell Your Home

 When you’re selling your house, the walls should be neutral.
 Neutral walls is the canvas like an artist’s canvas to create a masterpiece.
 Its the backdrop to add the décor and accessories which will add pizzazz to the home.
 The purpose of staging/getting your house ready to sell is that you’re appealing to the majority of the buyers.
 You’re appealing to 80 to 90% of the population.
 That means you need to make your house neutral, trendy and appealing to the masses so that they can picture themselves living in your home.
 If potential buyers feel the need to paint your house, they will either move on to another house that doesn’t need alot of work, OR they will just take the amount of money off in the offer that they feel will cost them in time, labor & materials.

 Popular staging colors change from year to year.
 Many years ago, the go to staging paint color to sell your home was Benjamin Moore’s Revere Pewter, a warm darkish beige.
 This trend had a long stretch but was replaced by more cooler grays like Benjamin Moore’s Gray Owl, OC-52 where you would see EVERYWHERE regardless if it worked in a room or not.

-The trending paint colors for 2019 is still gray, but the gray is much lighter than before.
-Cool grays are lighter, and the warmer grays (greige as they have become known as) are lighter too.
-White & soft creams are a close second to the grays.
-Especially in new builds and commercial spaces, white is becoming the new trend.
-Grays are more popular in some areas, whereas white in newer neighborhoods are popular.
+Cool grays are lighter now, and the warmer grays (greige as they have become known as) are lighter too.
+White & soft creams are also becoming a fan favorite, especially in new builds and commercial spaces.
+Grays are more popular in some areas, whereas white is more popular in other areas.
+You need to know the trend in your neighborhood before you paint.
+Are you in an older suburb?
+Trendy condo or townhouse?
+Or a relatively new build?
 That’s why it’s important to go to open houses in your neighborhood so you will know the trends.
-Why You Need to Go to Open Houses in Your Neighborhood.
+Read Treat Your House Like a Business

 Benjamin Moore Pale Oak OC-20